BikS2013/coders-test-001/README.md

 - User selection with dropdown and expandable options
 - Time period selection with date range pickers
 - Rating categories selection
+- Expandable Rating Summary boxes with detailed statistics and charts
 - Responsive charts using Recharts
 - Fully typed with TypeScript
 - Styled with Tailwind CSS